thejasvibr/the_cocktail_party_nightmare/README.md

 The problem of listening to a target signal in the presence of louder sounds that affect signal detection has been called the 'cocktail party problem' by [Cherry 1953](https://asa.scitation.org/doi/10.1121/1.1907229), (also the [wikipedia article](cocktail party problem/effect](https://en.wikipedia.org/wiki/Cocktail_party_effect))).
 In the context of bat echolocation, given the orders of magnitude louder bat calls and the large number of calls and echoes that need to be dealt with when flying in a group - [Ulanovsky & Moss 2008](https://www.pnas.org/content/105/25/8491.short) termed group echolocation a 'cocktail party nightmare'.

 This repository simulates the auditory detection of echoes, sound propagation and other relevant phenomena that occur in the cocktail party nightmare and quantifies how many neighbours a bat may be detecting as it flies in a group.
+For more detail on the simulation implementation please refer to the associated paper <LINK TO PREPRINT HERE>.

 ### Requirements: